yCodeTech/horizontal-timeline-2.0/README.md

 Version 2.0 adds functionality that has been previously requested for the original version, and more:
    - Transformed into a jQuery plugin, with support for multiple timeline instances utilising ID's.
-   - Uniform event date intervals replaces the scattered style.
-   - Added new minimal first date interval.
+   - Uniform event date intervals replaces the scattered distanced style, with an option for a minimal first date interval.
-   - Renamed prev/next buttons to scroll-left/scroll-right to reflect their functionality.
-   - Added new prev/next buttons to change the event content.
-   - Added new inactive button states.
+   - Renamed prev/next buttons to scroll-left/scroll-right to reflect their functionality, added the real prev/next buttons to change the event content, added an option to disable the buttons altogether, and implemented new inactive button states.
-   - Minimal HTML setup, meaning the plugin creates the timeline dynamically according to the total amount of event content.
+   - Setup is now easier with minimal HTML, that allows the timeline to be created dynamically according to the total amount of event content, which has a natural support for ordering and reversing.
-   - Event dates can now be displayed in various ways: dateTime, date, time, dayMonth, monthYear, year.
+   - Event dates can now be displayed in various types: dateTime, date, time, dayMonth, monthYear, year, with completely customisable display text, and a new option for advanced reversing of the order and selection of the events.
-   - Added new autoplay feature with a progress bar, pause/play buttons and adjustable speed.
+   - Added new autoplay feature with a progress bar, pause/play buttons, adjustable speed and on-hover pause functionality.
-   - Added on hover pause/play functionality for autoplay.
    - Added new go-to timeline link with customisable scroll functionality.
-   - Added mouse-wheel support for scrolling the event content.
-   - Added TouchSwipe functionality for touch devices.
-   - Added Keyboard arrow key support.
+   - Added support for mouse-wheel scrolling, touch and swipe for touch devices, and keyboard arrow keys, with the option to disable the loading of the required plugin files.
    - Added new refresh, destroy, addEvent, removeEvent methods.
-   - Added a new option to disable the loading of the required files.
+   - Added new options to change the button icons and to disable the use of the Font Awesome icon library.
-   - Added new options for the button icons.
-   - Added new options to disable the buttons.
-   - Added an option for custom date display text.
-   - Added an option, dateOrder, allowing the use of reversing the date display.

 For full documentation please check out the [Horizontal Timeline 2.0 website](http://horizontal-timeline.ycodetech.co.uk/)